-

 proxy for thermal comfort quality.

-We're repositioning HVAC under the healthcare, cash flow mgmt. &
+8) We're repositioning HVAC under the healthcare, cash flow management &

 asset protection industry instead of construction, are you ok